Britain's Johnson faces growing calls to quit after throwing parties during lockdown

 Last week, the opposition Labour Party leader Keir Starmer called for Johnson's resignation, and this week, the chorus has been joined by a few members of the prime minister's own party — though not enough as yet to trigger a leadership struggle.

-On Wednesday, Conservative Party MP Christian Wakeford defected to the Labour Party.
+On Wednesday, Conservative Party member of Parliament Christian Wakeford defected to the Labour Party.
 In a letter to Johnson explaining his move, Wakeford told the prime minister, "You and the Conservative Party as a whole have shown themselves incapable of offering the leadership and government this country deserves."

 Davis then raised a quote that had been directed against Prime Minister Neville Chamberlain, who was forced to resign in 1940 after the failure of his government's policy of appeasement with Nazi Germany.